-The total area of the Block is 816.96 hectares.
+The total area of the Block is 1,268 hectares.
 The forest is typical of Miombo woodland, as in the rest of the reserve.
 The forest is composed of different age classes and sizes.
-A greater part of the block is a secondary forest as a result of illegal activities on a large scale.
-Timber trees are available but with small diameter class, trees for firewood and poles are abundant.
-The dominant trees in the block are Brachystegia spp, Julbernardia globiflora and Uapaca kirkiana.
-Protected species such as Syzygium cordatum, Faurea spp and Bridelia micrantha are also available and growing especially along the riverbanks.
-The soils are sandy-clay mostly on the upper areas with some alluvial soils on the banks of the streams running through the block.
+There are few trees of timber mainly along the dambos of Rukuru and dominated by Katope and Chiyere species .Trees for firewood and poles are abundant .The dominant trees in the block are Brachystegia spp, with protected species such as Syzgium cordatum, Faurea spp and Bridelia micrantha growing mostly along the riverbanks.
+The dominant soil in the block is sandy clay mostly on the upper areas with some alluvial soils on the banks of the streams.